meliorence/react-native-snap-carousel/README.md

 As you can see [here](https://github.com/facebook/react-native/blob/master/jest/setup.js), this is because React Native mocks `ScrollView` for you when you write unit tests with Jest.

 The easiest workaround is to add `jest.unmock('ScrollView')` before importing the component in your test file (thanks [@hoangnm](https://github.com/hoangnm) for the tip!).

-### React Native version

-**RN 0.44.x is the minimum version required to use the plugin.**

-Bear in mind that we follow RN evolutions closely, which means newer versions of the plugin might break when used in conjunction with a version of RN that is not the latest stable one.

 ### RTL support (experimental)